EliasB8/100-days-of-code/log.md

 ### Day 10: June 13, Monday, 2020

 **Today's Progress**: Today I started the functional programming module of fcc's JS Certificate.
-I completed 35% of this moudle.
+I completed 25% of this moudle.
 Functional Programming is a whole new dimension of programming.
 I struggled a bit in the challenges due to arrays and passing them by reference or by value.
 Then Googling helped.

 **Thoughts**: Google is my bff.
 I really admire the developers that existed before GOOGLE.
 They should be very very special. 🤣

+**Link to work:** this took me a while to solve, https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/functional-programming/refactor-global-variables-out-of-functions